 Canada Day or Dominion Day or Whatever les Quebecois call it.

-This year Canada turns 144 years young and with special celebrations with Prince William and Kate in Ottawa, theses posts show the joy that is shared in Canada, land of Peat Moss, Potash, Mosquitoes, Black Flies, Poutine, Beaver Tails and Lacrosse (and Hockey I hear too):
+This year Canada turns 150 years young and with special celebrations with Prince William and Kate in Ottawa, these posts show the joy that is shared in Canada, land of Peat Moss, Potash, Mosquitoes, Black Flies, Poutine, Beaver Tails and Lacrosse (and Hockey I hear too).

 Tom Drake from Canadian Finance Blog presents The Three Legal Documents Of An Estate Plan, and says, “The Will, Enduring Power of Attorney and Personal Directive are the three legal documents in an estate plan”